-Leave the plastic wrap on for at least 2 hours.
+Leave the plastic wrap on for up to 2-4 days.
 Once the tattoo is complete, we will clean the area, apply an anti-bacterial ointment and cover the tattoo with a plastic wrap.
 Once you have left the tattoo parlor, try to resist the temptation to open the plastic wrap to take a peak or show off your new tattoo to your friends.
 The plastic wrap is there to protect your tattoo from airborne bacteria, which can penetrate through your broken skin.
 The bandage should be left on for a minimum of two hours before you remove it.

 Remember: We want your tattoo to heal perfectly and look good just as much as you do, so we don’t give you any poor advice.
 Find good anti-bacterial ointment in our Store.
 The ointment is very effective as it allows the tattoo to breathe, while also being thick enough to protect the skin from bacteria and bumps.
 They are also extremely absorbent, which allows them to be left on the tattoo for up to 24 hours, before needing to be removed.
 A plastic wrap is the best way to cover a new tattoo as it forms an effective shield which blocks any bacteria from getting near the tattoo.
 Just remember that plastic wrap will need to be changed and the tattoo cleaned frequently to prevent the build-up of bacteria.
 Carefully remove the plastic wrap and gently wash the tattoo.